-Testimony Before the House Health & Human Services Committee On SB 430 By Larry W. Magill, Jr. Kansas Association of Insurance Agents March 18.
-2004
+Testimony Before the House Health and Human Services Committee On H.B.
+2306 By Larry W. Magill, Jr. Kansas Association of Insurance Agents February 18, 2004

-Thank you mister chairman and members of the committee for the opportunity to appear today in support amending the provisions of House Bill 2306 into Senate Bill 430 and then passing it out favorably.
+Thank you mister chairman and members of the committee for the opportunity to appear today in support of H.B.
+2306.
 My name is Larry Magill and I'm representing the Kansas Association of Insurance Agents.
 We have approximately 425 member agencies across the state and another 125 branch offices that employ a total of approximately 2500 people.
-Our members write roughly 70% of the business property and liability insurance in Kansas.
+Our members write approximately 70% of the business property and liability insurance in Kansas.